keyz/redux-worker-middleware/README.md

 ## Notes

 For now, we don't really care if you actually pass it a real Worker instance; as long as it look likes a Worker and works like a Worker (i.e., has a `postMessage` method), it _is_ a Worker.
+The reason behind is that we want to support Web Worker shims in an easy manner.
 Take a look at the test cases [here](./test/__setup__/workerPolyfill.js).

-The reason behind is that we want to support Web Worker shims in an easy manner, although it doesn't make a lot of sense.
-(One may argue that using IE <= 9 makes negative sense.
-I agree with that :wink:)

 ## License
 MIT